 - The Bro Code: Momoko accuses Kamen of violating this when Kamen tries to warn her about Hiro cheating on her.
 Momoko assumes Kamen wants Hiro for herself (not knowing that Kamen's a lesbian who actually loves Momoko), and threatens to end their friendship if she keeps it up.

 - Closed Circle: The party takes place in a mountain resort that's far away from civilization and has no cell phone reception.
 As a result, it takes the authorities some time to arrive once the power gets back on.

-- Dies Wide Shut: Raiko shuts Hiro, the second victim's eyes.
+- Dies Wide Open: Raiko shuts Hiro, the second victim's eyes.

 - Downer Ending: Four out of the five Multiple Endings are this.
 In three out of four of them, Kamen gets wrongly accused of the murders, although she may not actually be convicted.
 In the remaining one, Runa is arrested, and while she is cleared of suspicion, Raiko's friendship with her and Rie is ruined.

 - Dwindling Party: By the end of the night, seven students (or eight, if you managed to save Kotoba) out of the original ten are still alive.